 At present, parliment is supreme and the people of NZ elect (and unelect) governments.
 It's not perfect, but it works.
 A formal Treaty-based Constitution, however, will be administered by Judges, officials NOT elected by the people.
 Kiwis don't vote them in and Kiwis can't vote them out.
-Also, these Judges are not bound to follow the intentions of the originators of the Consitution.
+Also, these Judges are not bound to follow the intentions of the originators of the Constitution.
 Scary?
 Absolutely.
-Think about what kind of NZ our grandchildren might inherit of backgrounds will not get to ask quesions or raise concerns.
-It's a classic shut-out.
+Think about what kind of NZ our grandchildren might inherit.